magicknight/quasar-docker/client-dev/README.md

 This will get the docker container `clientdev_app_1` started and in detached mode.

 When the container is building, it will take several minutes.
 Once the container is started, you should be back to the cursor in the shell.

+To shut down the container, naturally the command is

+`docker-composer down`

+## docker cp - copy files to the host

+Once the container is running, we'll need to get the initial files needed to work on Quasar.
+They have already been stored in the image and are on the new container.
+To get the files, carry out the following command.

+`docker cp clientdev_app_1:/tmp/app .`

+You can now enter the `/app` directory.
+This will be your starting point to develop with Quasar

-##docker-compose exec
+## docker-compose exec

-To get into the container to run the Quasar CLI commands necessary to work with Quasar, run the following command.
+To get into the container to run the [Quasar CLI commands](http://quasar-framework.org/guide/quasar-cli.html) necessary to work with Quasar, or to start the server, run the following command.

 `$ docker-compose exec app sh`

+You should be in the root directory.
+You should now

+`cd /opt/app`

-You should be in the `/opt/app` directory, which is your working directory in the container.
-It is also a shared volume with the current directory on your host computer, so any changes to the files are also reflected in the container's working directory.
+into the working directory.
+This directory is also a shared volume with the `/app` directory on your host computer, so any changes to the files on the host are also reflected in the container.

+**Important**: As a last step, you will need to run

+`npm install`

+so all the dependencies are installed too.
+If you wish to add any additional dependencies, please do so directly in the `package.json` file.

 At this point, you can use all the [Quasar CLI commands](http://quasar-framework.org/guide/quasar-cli.html).